Bam Adebayo's Success and Achievements in Timeline

 A success timeline featuring the most significant achievements of Bam Adebayo.

-Edrice Femi "Bam" Adebayo is a professional basketball player for the Miami Heat.
-Drafted 14th overall in 2017 after playing college basketball for Kentucky, Adebayo is a three-time NBA All-Star and five-time NBA All-Defensive Team selection.
+Edrice Femi "Bam" Adebayo is an American professional basketball player currently playing for the Miami Heat.
+Drafted 14th overall in 2017 after playing college basketball for the Kentucky Wildcats, Adebayo is a three-time NBA All-Star and a five-time NBA All-Defensive Team selection.
 He played a key role in the Heat's NBA Finals appearances in 2020 and 2023.
-Adebayo won gold medals with the U.S. Olympic basketball teams in 2020 and 2024.
-On March 10, 2026 he set the second-highest scoring record in a single NBA game with 83 points.
+In 2020 and 2024, he won a gold medal with the U.S. Olympic team.
+He also holds the record for the second-highest scoring game in NBA history with 83 points.

 In 2015, Adebayo was named MVP at the Under Armour Elite 24 game.